 Human Appeal has been supporting the Rohingya people since 2014.
 Through our local partners, we were one of the first to respond to the crisis in Rakhine State as well as in refugee camps in Cox's Bazar, Bangladesh.

-This Ramadan, help one of the most persecuted communities to mark Ramadan, and to recover from devastating horrors.
+You can help one of the most persecuted communities and allow them to recover from devastating horrors.

 Human Appeal's work in Myanmar and Bangladesh

 Every donation, whether large or small, makes a difference in the lives of vulnerable people.
 Since August 2017, we have helped a total of 77,601 Rohingya people in Myanmar and 61,250 people who fled to Bangladesh.
-As one of the first charities to respond to the Rohingya refugee crisis, we have provided food, shelter, water, medicine, and healthcare, and created 10 child-friendly spaces.
+As one of the first charities to respond to the Rohingya refugee crisis, we have provided food, shelter, water, medicine, healthcare and additionally, created 10 child-friendly spaces.

 Your donations have:

 Though our response to the Myanmar crisis is ongoing and we are closely monitoring the situation in Bangladesh's refugee camps, we need your support to save even more lives.
 Donate to our Rohingya Emergency Appeal

 Tragically, last year, Sara’s community was destroyed by the military.
 Her relatives were killed, young girls were kidnapped and homes were burnt to the ground.

 It took 12 days for Sara to reach the Rohingya refugee camps in Bangladesh, what happened to her en route was horrific.
 As she waited for the ferry, a group of men with guns ordered Sara to hand over her gold necklace.
 They snatched it from her then assaulted her.
 Sara doesn’t remember what happened next, only that she was set free at around 6pm.
 She was bleeding.
 Her nails were broken.
 Her hair had been pulled out.
 Her legs were so badly injured that she was unable to walk properly.